Visa Waiver Program

 Visa Processing Times

-The majority of visas processed in Ljubljana are issued and printed within one business day after the interview.
+The majority of visas processed in Ljubljana are issued and are ready to be picked up one business day after the interview.
 You can either arrange to pick up the passport at the Embassy or if you prefer, we can mail it back to you.
-Please be aware that it may take longer than one business day for a visa to be issued.
+Please be aware that it may take longer than one business day for a visa to be issued, and visas cannot be printed the same day as the interview.
 Factors such as the need for administrative processing, incomplete applications, and anti-fraud investigations may influence the timeline.
 As timing will vary based upon the circumstances of each case, please apply for your visa as early as possible and do not purchase a plane ticket until you have the visa in-hand.

 If you have a legitimate emergency, you may qualify for an expedited interview appointment.